srrichter/viper/EVALUATION.md

 which you can submit to our servers for evaluating your predictions.
 The submission.bin file will be ~400MB large.

+Note that the corresponding image archives available on the download page may contain some single views for which no second view exists (e.g. in sequence 005).
+We don't expect you to compute optical flow for these frames.

 ### Visual Odometry